klsen/qmk_firmware/keyboards/dz60/keymaps/klsen/readme.md

  - A per key lighting hack where one random LED breathes every time you press a key.

 ### Planned features
- - Code to toggle the bright red backspace light on/off